ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 4.  **Latent Space / Bottleneck (3 Nodes - Activation: ReLU):**
     *   **Function:** The "Concept" Layer.
     *   **Details:** This is the most critical layer.
-By forcing the 6 input features into 3 neurons, the model effectively learns a "Lossy Compression" of orbital physics.
+By forcing the 6 input features into 3 neurons, the model effectively learns a "Lossy Compression" of orbital mechanics.
 It cannot simply memorize the input; it must learn the *rules* of how orbits work to fit the data through this gate.

 5.  **Decompression Layer (6 Nodes - Activation: ReLU):**
     *   **Function:** Reconstruction initialization.